grantcarthew/start-prototype/docs/cli/start-agent.md

 ## Files

 **~/.config/start/config.toml**
 : Global configuration file containing agent definitions.
-This is the only file modified by `start agent` commands.
+This is the only file modified by `start config agent` commands.

 ## Error Handling